ruby-R53/fpkg/README.md

 `pkg.list` contains a newline-separated list of all packages, and you currently have to register them manually.
 You can easily do this by running `fpkg add`.

-This list is currently being used solely for `fpkg` to know which packages it has to update.
-The update happens by simply issuing a `git pull` inside the selected directory.
+The list contains the packages to check for update and also a key to check if the package needs to be `pull`ed with `--rebase` or not.
+A kinda crap way of implementing it, but hey, it works!
+I'll try improving it in the future.

-`ii/` contains little scripts written manually (with a template provided) for installing and uninstalling packages.
+The `ii` directory contains little scripts written manually (with a template provided of course) for installing and uninstalling packages.
 Since not every package uses the same steps for building, that was the solution I came up with. `fpkg add` already redirects you to write those steps using your favorite text editor, though!

 ### Requirements